Zero (2021 TV series)

-Zero is a 2021 Italian television series starring Giuseppe Dave Seke, Haroun Fall and Beatrice Grannò.
-It has been based on the novel I was never my age by Antonio Dikele Distefano It was released internationally on Netflix on April 21, 2021.
+Zero is a 2021 Italian television series starring Giuseppe Dave Seke, Haroun Fall and Beatrice Grannò, based on the novel Non ho mai avuto la mia età by Antonio Dikele Distefano.
+It was released internationally on Netflix on April 21, 2021.
 On September 17, 2021, the series was canceled after one season.

 Premise

 Omar is a second generation Italian boy of Senegalese descent who lives in public housing within a suburb of Milan.
 Shy to the point of feeling invisible, this turns into an extraordinary superpower, which makes him actually invisible when feeling strong emotion.

 His story is intertwined with that of other kids from the estate who want to preserve their homes and the neighbourhood in which they grew up that is threatened by building developers.